 Families will come prepared with questions, and your answers can make all the difference.
 Be ready to walk them through your services and processes with clarity and confidence.
 They’ll want to know exactly what kind of support you offer, so have a clear list of your home health care services available.
 Expect questions like: “How do you develop a personalized care plan?”, “What are your rates and what’s included?”, and “How do you handle emergencies or caregiver absences?”.
 Having thoughtful, transparent answers ready shows professionalism and helps potential clients feel secure in their decision to work with you.

-Evaluate Caregiver Qualifications and Training
+How to Vet Caregiver Qualifications and Training

 The quality of your caregivers is the heart of your agency.
 Families need to know that the person entering their home is skilled, trustworthy, and compassionate.
 Be proactive in sharing information about your team’s qualifications.
 Highlight your hiring standards, including background checks and certification requirements.
 Talk about the ongoing training you provide to keep your caregivers’ skills sharp.
 When you can confidently say that your team is thoroughly vetted and well-trained, you’re not just selling a service—you’re offering peace of mind, which is exactly what families are looking for.